Welcome to Forest School

 Please see the Forest School kit list that your child will need to bring to each session in order to take part.

 Who runs the session?
-Sessions are run by Sophie Miah, Level 3 Forest School Practitioner and supported by class teaching assistants or Jack Smith.
+Sessions are run by Sophie Miah, Level 3 Forest School Practitioner and supported by class teaching assistants and Debbie Arnold.

-Please also look out on the website for the Forest School Blog, which will be regularly updated.
+Please also look out on the website for the Forest School Blog (follow the link on the picture below) which will be regularly updated.
 You’ll see lots of exciting photos and explanations about what the children have been doing and learning.

 - Confidence Forest School helps children to grow in confidence as a result of the freedom, time and space they are given in their learning.
 This allows them to demonstrate independence at each individual child’s rate.